 Fairy pools, fine dining, and fly-fishing – Skye offers more than you might think.
-It’s one hour and twenty minutes on the train from Fort William to Mallaig, where your pass gets you on the ferry for a 45-minute crossing to Armadale.
+It’s one hour and twenty minutes on the train from Fort William to Mallaig, where your can catch a ferry (not included in your pass) to Skye.

 From there you’re best to catch the bus north to Portree, the capital of the island and home to the best attractions – it’ll take just over an hour.
 It’s not covered by your pass but costs less than £10.

 If you’re already smitten by the Scottish scenery, wait until you see the Quiraing – the largest landslip in Britain.
 Skye is also a wonderland for wildlife lovers: head further north to Rubha Hunish for the best seabird and whale watching opportunities in the UK.

 And if fine dining is your thing, there are several options.
 Check in to the Three Chimneys for 5-star accommodation and fresh, seasonal Scottish food or book a table at Kinloch Lodge – it’s just 20 minutes outside Armadale, and the views are exceptional (even for Skye).

 Inverness is the capital of the Highlands, and offers buzz and convenience without sacrificing scenery.
 Your pass covers coach travel from Fort William to Inverness, which takes around two hours.
 If you’re travelling via Skye you can catch the train at Kyle of Lochalsh.